sajed-s/FASTA_Analysis/README.md

 # Gene Data Processing

 This repository contains code for processing gene data obtained from GenBank.
 The code extracts gene IDs, dates, organisms, titles, journals, and PubMed IDs from GenBank records.
-It also downloads the DNA sequences associated with the gene IDs using computer vision techniques.
+It also downloads the DNA sequences associated with the gene IDs.

 ## Dependencies